bamadesigner/united-states-of-america/README.md

 United States of America Counties, Coordinates and More
 ========================

 After having to come up with several states' coordinates, and counties, for a project, I figured there might be others out there who could use this data.
-All of my data lives here in one big array for you to use and/or contribute to.
+I only have a few states right now so bear with me as the project grows and feel free to contribute.
+All of the data lives here in one big array for you to use and/or contribute to.
 Each state has the following info:

 - Abbreviation
 - Label